Dalee/capistrano.docker/README.md

-# capistrano2.docker
+# capistrano.docker
-Docker image for Capistrano 2 and Gilab-CI deployments
+Docker image for Capistrano and Gilab-CI deployments

+v2 branch for Capistrano 2, v3 branch for Capistrano 3